Who Is Affected by PTSD?

 At any point in life, we may find ourselves in an adverse situation.
 We may have the initial response of fight or flight in order to protect ourselves in that instant but we do not need to agree with a spirit of fear that wants to join us long term and allow it to project evil into our future.

-We need to have solidified in our hearts who we are and who our Father is.
+We need to solidify in our hearts who we are and who our Father is.